DOI-USGS/ISIS3/Building-ISIS3-with-cmake.md

 `make install isis3 -j7`
 If you make a change to one class in the ISIS3 API, it compiles and builds everything.
 This can take awhile.
+If you are using Ninja however, the command is:

+`ninja install libisis3.so`

+The nice thing about Ninja is that it recompiles whatever class you modified, and then re-links all the applications/objects/unit tests which have dependencies on that object.
+In the case of a heavily used class like Pixel, this was 865 objects.
+It's still a lot faster then using regular Makefiles.

 ### Plugins